 Out of all students that were admitted, 41% submitted a class rank.
 At Oregon State University (OSU) 28% of students ranked in the top 10% of their graduating class in high school, 55% were in the top 25% and 87% were in the top 50%.

 Unweighted GPAs range from 4.0 to under 1.0.

-Oregon State University (OSU) has a test optional admissions policy.
+Oregon State University (OSU) is a test optional school.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2021, 88% of Oregon State University (OSU)'s first-year students submitted their SAT scores with their application.
 38% of admitted applicants sent ACT scores.

 To be competitive with other Oregon State University (OSU) applicants, you should strive to earn between 1080 and 1320 (or higher!) on the SAT.
 At Oregon State University (OSU) 25% of admitted students scored higher than 1320 and 25% of scored lower than 1080, but the majority of students scored somewhere in between these two numbers.

 On the SAT Math Section, 25% of Oregon State University (OSU) students scored 660 or higher and 75% of students scored 540 or higher.
 On the SAT Critical Reading section (formerly called the Verbal section), 25% of Oregon State University (OSU) students scored 650 or higher, and 75% scored a 540 or higher.

 Want to increase your SAT Score?